- £741 per week

 Padstow has established a reputation for its gourmet restaurants serving fresh, local produce prepared in creative ways.
 It is home to many cafes, independent shops, bars and galleries and of course the stunning harbour area where you will love to sit and people-watch whilst devouring a sizzling hot pasty and a pint of local brew.
 For the more energetic there is the scenic Camel Trail to be cycled, coastal walks to be explored, sandy beaches a-plenty and fresh sea air to invigorate you.
 Easily accessible on the north coast of Cornwall people fall in love with the area and return year after year.

-Kitchen/Dining Area: Electric hob and fan oven, fridge/freezer, dishwasher, washing machine, tumble dryer.
+Kitchen/Dining Area: Electric hob and fan oven, drinks cooler, fridge/freezer, dishwasher, washer/dryer.
 Breakfast bar with 4 stools and dining set for 6.
 French doors lead out to enclosed deck with views to the estuary.

 Living Area: Range of seating, Smart TV with Amazon Firestick, feature fire.